tidehackathon/team-iteam-a/README.md

 When the article content is available, many NLP microservices start to work in parallel to enrich the retrieved articles.
 To name a few:

-- Language detection & translation using FRENK and LibreTranslate
+- Language detection & translation using Franc and LibreTranslate
 - Summarizing
 - Named Entity Recognition (+keywords)
 - Geo-tagging